AardhynLavender/Quiz-API/README.md

 If your in a hurry, you can run `prisma:omni` to invoke all 3 scripts in one.

+### Studio

+Prisma has a useful CRUD Application that runs in your browser.
+Great for visualizing your models, relationships, and performing quick modifications and deletions.

+After you've run your a migration, check it out with the `prisma:studio` script.

 ### Seeding

 If you want to seed collections, add a file to a Github Gist, and specify the filename as a seed pool in the `seed` section of a `Crud Interface`.
 You can choose what users are able to access the seed route too.

+#### API

+You can seed data into the database via API request. optionally specifying the `pool` to seed from.

 From `User`: